nobitlost/ignite/modules/platforms/php/README.md

 The next step is to connect the client to an Ignite cluster.
 The configuration for the client's connection, which includes endpoint(s) to connect to, is specified in the connect method.

-If the client is not connected (including the case it can not successfully reconnect using the "failover re-connection algorithm"), the [NoConnectionException](https://rawgit.com/nobitlost/ignite/ignite-7783-docs/modules/platforms/php/api_docs/html/class_apache_1_1_ignite_1_1_exception_1_1_no_connection_exception.html) is thrown for any operation with a cache.
+If the client is not connected (including the case it can not successfully reconnect using the "failover re-connection algorithm"), the [NoConnectionException](https://rawgit.com/nobitlost/ignite/ignite-7783-docs/modules/platforms/php/api_docs/html/class_apache_1_1_ignite_1_1_exception_1_1_no_connection_exception.html) is thrown for any operation with the Ignite cluster.

-If the client unexpectedly losts the connection during an operation, the [OperationStatusUnknownException](https://rawgit.com/nobitlost/ignite/ignite-7783-docs/modules/platforms/php/api_docs/html/class_apache_1_1_ignite_1_1_exception_1_1_operation_status_unknown_exception.html) is thrown.
+If the client unexpectedly losts the connection before or during an operation, the [OperationStatusUnknownException](https://rawgit.com/nobitlost/ignite/ignite-7783-docs/modules/platforms/php/api_docs/html/class_apache_1_1_ignite_1_1_exception_1_1_operation_status_unknown_exception.html) is thrown.
 In this case, it is not known if the operation has been actually executed in the cluster or not.
+Note, the "failover re-connection algorithm" will be executed when the next operation is called by the application.

 At any moment, an application can forcibly disconnect the client by calling the disconnect method.